ibm-cloud-docs/appid/mfa.md

 1. When a user successfully signs in to your application, they complete the first authentication factor.
 Then, based on your MFA configuration, the user is sent either an email or SMS that contains a 6-digit code.

-  When MFA is enabled, the {{site.data.keyword.appid_short_notm}} Login Widget requires a second form of verification (second authentication factor) every time a user attempts to sign in, unless an [extension is configured](/docs/appid?topic=appid-cd-mfa#cd-mfa-extensions).
+  When MFA is enabled, the {{site.data.keyword.appid_short_notm}} Login Widget requires a second form of verification every time a user attempts to sign in, unless an [extension is configured](/docs/appid?topic=appid-cd-mfa#cd-mfa-extensions).
   {: tip}

 2. A user is expected to look in their phone or email to obtain the code and then enter it into the provided screen.

 3. If the code they input matches the code that they were sent, the user is redirected back to your application and is signed in.
 If they enter the code incorrectly, the second authentication factor fails and users are not able to access your resources.